-- Whilst our routines may have had to change, try to keep to some routine where possible, so that you can manage your wellbeing.
-Read more advice about arthritis and coronavirus – looking after your wellbeing.
+- Whilst our routines may have changed, try to keep to some routine where possible, so that you can manage your wellbeing.
+Read more advice about looking after your wellbeing.

 - Think about how you’ll structure your day, including how you can now use your ‘commuting time’ e.g. maybe for some additional family time or time to set aside for exercise and rest.

 - As part of that routine include an ‘end’ to your workday, whether that’s moving away physically from where you’re set up to work, packing up your equipment so it’s out of sight or just mentally ending the day by switching off.

 - When ‘ending’ the workday, try to do so a good few hours before bed, so you can include a wind-down routine to help you sleep, rather than still having work on your mind.
 Sleep is essential for our wellbeing and for ensuring good musculoskeletal health.
 Read our top tips for good sleep.